tectonia/AppDevLearning/exercisefiles/lab3.md

 5. Because Transform XML works with xml message, we need to convert the json file which we have to xml.
 Logic apps have built-in functions to do such conversions, one of them is called xml(), which will convert the object passed into XML.
 We will use this function to convert.

     ![Resource Group](images/la28.png)
 1. We will dynamically use a map based on the incoming message, as determined by the returnmessagetype.
-Put an .xslt extension at the end of the file
     ![Resource Group](images/mapname.png)
 1. Time to add the next action, which is again calling the second function which we created called FormatJsonPayload.
 This function will take the incoming json, and formats, indents and sends the message back.